 Unfortunately, there were a few blenders that I couldn't recommend at all.
 I was so bummed to use these ones and see the sub-par results that came from recipes I usually use and love!

 - Instant Pot Blender: I had high hopes when I first unboxed the Instant Pot Blender!
-I loved how sturdy the blending jar looked.
-It's glass, heavy, and really solid looking.
+I loved how sturdy the jar looked.
+It has a glass jar and is heavy and really solid looking.
 The blender itself had tons of settings, but I found that even at the highest speed and most powerful setting, I still had chunky smoothies and chia seeds left intact after running it multiple times.
-Price: $105
+Price: $115 (no longer available)

 One of the reasons I'm so passionate about finding good blenders for you is because I'm also passionate about smoothies!
 I make and enjoy smoothies every single day.
 I'm always dreaming up new recipes and combinations.
 If you want to make smoothies that taste like treats, check out my cookbook Rock Your Blender!
 It's filled with exclusive smoothie recipes you won't find on the blog.
 They're all designed to give you plant-based nutrients that taste as incredible as they make you feel.